lostbean/acpex/docs/design.md

   complexity than it solves.
 The core logic of JSON-RPC 2.0 is relatively
-  simple: constructing and parsing messages with jsonrpc, method, params, and id fields, and correlating responses to requests via the id.10 This logic can be implemented cleanly and efficiently directly within the ACP.Connection GenServer.
+  simple: constructing and parsing messages with jsonrpc, method, params, and id fields, and correlating responses to requests via the id.10 This logic can be implemented cleanly and efficiently directly within the ACPex.Connection GenServer.
 This approach provides maximum control over the transport layer, avoids unnecessary dependencies, and keeps the library focused and self-contained.